RayTracing

 "sbr"

-— Use the image method, which supports up to 2 path reflections.
+— Use the image method, which supports up to two path reflections.
 The image method calculates an exact number of propagation paths with exact geometric accuracy.
 The model calculates path loss from free-space loss plus reflection losses due to material and antenna polarizations.

 Specify the maximum number of path reflections by using the MaxNumReflections